DataDog/dogstatsd-csharp-client/README.md

 **The feature is not supported on Windows platform**.
 Windows has support for [unix domain socket](https://devblogs.microsoft.com/commandline/af_unix-comes-to-windows/), but not for unix domain socket of type Dgram (`SocketType.Dgram`).

-On MacOS Mojave, setting more than `2048` bytes for `StatsdMaxUnixDomainSocketPacketSize` is exeperimental.
+On MacOS Mojave, setting more than `2048` bytes for `StatsdMaxUnixDomainSocketPacketSize` is experimental.

 ## Testing